 Christmas Lima Bean

-Christmas Limas are an intriguing variation on the traditional Lima.
-In Italy, you'll find them as Fagioli del Papa or "Pope's beans."
-Also known stateside as "Chestnut Lima" and sometimes even "Calico" beans.
+Christmas Limas are an intriguing variation on the traditional Lima, thought to have originated in Peru (hence the name Lima).
+They have a distinct chestnut texture and (according to some) flavor, but it's so subtle that's up for debate.
+In Italy, you'll find them as Fagioli del Papa or Pope's Beans.
+Also known stateside as Chestnut Lima and sometimes Calico Beans.
 Whatever you call them, they've done a great deal to help fix the bad reputation of traditional Lima beans.

 If you grew up thinking you hated Limas, you owe it to yourself to give this one a try.

 Country of origin